Hiram Bithorn Stadium: History

 There have been, as of June 2020, 71 professional boxing events that have been held at the stadium, including many world championship fights.
 Two-time World Lightweight Champion Carlos Ortíz won four Lightweight title bouts in the stadium, regaining his championship from Ismael Laguna in 1965 and retaining it against Doug Valiant in 1963, Kenny Lane in 1964, and Sugar Ramos in 1967.
 Also, former world heavyweight champion Floyd Patterson fought there late in his career.

+In 2025, the stadium underwent renovations to accommodate the 2026 World Baseball Classic.

 Other uses

-Along with sporting events, the stadium has hosted concerts by many famous artists.
+Along with sporting events, the stadium has hosted concerts by many popular artists.

 Metallica were scheduled to perform during their Nowhere Else to Roam Tour on April 28, 1993, but it was rained out and never rescheduled.

 Shakira has performed twice, during her Tour Anfibio, on April 9, 2000, and during the Tour of the Mongoose, on March 22, 2003.

 On March 10, 11, and 12 of 2023, the Colombian singer Karol G performed three special shows at the stadium, in support of her 2023 album Mañana Será Bonito.
 Special guests included Bad Gyal, Feid, Maldy, Romeo Santos, and Sean Paul.

 Some of the concerts that have been held at the venue: